Ambassador LeagueOutside Your Comfort Zone. Outside Your Sphere of Relationships. Into Your Community.

-T his one‐year practicum is designed to move young people toward service, community awareness and deepen their knowledge of God’s word.
+This one‐year practicum is designed to move young people toward service and community awareness while also deepening their knowledge of God’s word.
 Students who complete this course find themselves well prepared to effectively communicate their values in future academic and professional settings.

 Described as a Christian Statesman’s version of the Eagle Scout program, the Ambassador League engages the student in a year-long quest to further develop their Biblical worldview and leadership skills.
-Students are required to read, research, observe and take action.
-They earn points toward their goal by accomplishing assignments such as word studies in scripture, writing letters to the editor, attending local government meetings, interviewing and shadowing local leaders from various occupations and volunteering time for non-profit organizations and campaigns.
-Each project is designed to develop leadership skills while applying the principles learned at SSI.
+Students are required to read, research, observe, and take action.
+They earn points toward their goal by accomplishing assignments such as word studies in Scripture, writing letters to the editor, attending local government meetings, interviewing and shadowing local leaders from various occupations, and volunteering time for non-profit organizations and campaigns.
+Each project is designed to develop leadership skills while applying the principles learned at LEAD.
 Students will receive regular “Ambassador Alerts” – an email newsletter reporting on each student’s progress.
-Each student who completes the course and achieves “Agent” or “Special Agent” status will receive an award at the SSI Annual Banquet held each fall.
+Students who complete at least 24 assignments are invited to be recognized at the SSI Annual Banquet held each fall.
+Those who complete all 37 assignments will receive a scholarship award as well.

 Students are required to complete five types of Assignments as outlined below:

 Each “Agent in training” is required to find a mentor to meet with six times throughout the year.
-Promoting the Summer Program to a group and sharing personal experiences at the Summer Program are requirements of this section.
+Promoting LEAD to a group and writing a report of personal experiences at LEAD are requirements of this section.
 The final assignment is a report on the Ambassador League experience.

 Agents are given a variety of Biblical issues to study: Truth, Mercy and Justice, The Nature of Man, The Blessings of Ten Commandments, Lordship of Christ, Homosexuality, Sanctity of Life, Inspiration and Inerrancy of the Bible, Self-government and Self-control, Sanctity of Marriage, and Civil Government.

-Some of the most interesting activities in which the agents participate include shadowing a local leader, attending local judicial trials, and observing legislative and committee sessions at the Capitol.
+Some of the most interesting activities in which the agents participate include shadowing a local leader, attending local judicial trials, and observing a legislative session and committee meeting at the Capitol.

-Assignments include writing letters to the editor, interviewing local leaders and volunteering for non-profit or community service organizations or political campaigns.
+Assignments include writing letters to the editor, interviewing local leaders, and volunteering for non-profit or community service organizations or political campaigns.
 Agents from all over Michigan are serious about taking action in their communities.
-And much to our delight, most are promoting SSI to their friends, Christian schools, and youth groups.
-The Ambassador League provides the framework for SSI alumni to put what they learned into practice, and they’re doing it!
+And much to our delight, most are promoting LEAD to their friends, Christian schools, and youth groups.
+The Ambassador League provides the framework for LEAD alumni to put what they learned into practice, and they’re doing it!